-Hired at The Weather Channel
+Reynolds Wolf -- The Weather Channel

-The Jemison, Ala., native is a graduate of Jacksonville State University in Alabama and has a certificate of Broadcast Meteorology from Mississippi State University.
+Wolf also worked at WDIV in Detroit; KXAN-TV in Austin, Texas; and KSBY-TV in San Luis Obispo, Calif.
+He began his weather career at WJSU-TV in Anniston, Alabama.
+The Jemison, Alabama native is a graduate of Jacksonville State University in Alabama and has a certificate of Broadcast Meteorology from Mississippi State University.
 He is also a member of the American Meteorology Society and the National Weather Association.